bahp/django-protondx/docs/modules/install_index.rst

 ##########################################

 The following pages detail the requirements and installation process for the |project_name| server.
-They all cover the deployment process.
+They also cover the deployment process.

 .. toctree::